Toyota 86: Toyota 86 Fujiwara Tofu Shop (2016)

+Safety

 Marketing

 At the Subaru BRZ's market launch, a 2-part film documented the car's development.
 In Canada, a TV commercial titled Scorched was shot at Queen and McCaul St. in Toronto.

 In Australia, Subaru BRZ was the first new car ever to be sold on that market exclusively online, with orders opening on 16 July 2012.
 It was also marketed with free servicing for 3 years or 60,000 km.
 According to Subaru this sale concept was a success, after the entire 2012 Australian allocation of 201 cars was sold in under 3 hours.
 The first buyer was able to secure their car in less than 20 minutes from the site going live.
 This sale process was implemented as a consequence of the demand for the Toyota 86 far outstripping supply (resulting in long delivery times) and a low BRZ supplies for Australia.
 As of 1 January 2014, the vehicle became available both online and at dealerships, with free servicing no longer included in the purchase.

 Scion made a similar decision in the United States, creating the 'First 86' program to allow 86 buyers to take delivery of their cars before the general public sales.
 On 12 January 2012 users had eight hours and six minutes to submit their requests to a program website.
 Winners were required to take their confirmation number and $500 to a dealer within 96 hours to claim their cars.
 Scion produced a commercial called Close Call featuring Ken Gushi avoiding a collision with a deer while driving Scion FR-S in Mt.
 Diablo State Park in Northern California.

 A British Toyota GT86 commercial titled The Real Deal was banned for encouraging motorists to drive irresponsibly.

 Second generation (ZN8/ZD8; 2021)

 The second-generation BRZ debuted on 18 November 2020 and went on sale in the US in late 2021.
-The badge-engineered Toyota version was introduced later on 5 April 2021, briefly named the "GR 86".
+The Toyota version was introduced later on 5 April 2021, briefly named the "GR 86".
 It was later renamed "GR86", without the space, for digital marketing reasons.

-The roof, hood and front fenders are made from aluminium to lower the vehicle's centre of gravity and reduce the weight gain from the engine and safety features.
+The roof, bonnet and front wings are made from aluminium to lower the vehicle's centre of gravity and reduce the weight gain from the engine and safety features.
 The second-generation BRZ and GR86 architecture adopts elements from the Subaru Global Platform (SGP), claiming 50 percent more torsional rigidity than its predecessor.